Fundamental groups of toroidal compactifications: Acknowledgements

-{\bf Acknowledgements:} The first author is grateful to a referee for pointing out a flaw in a previous version and for bringing to her attention several references.
-We also thank Klaus Hulek and Xiuping Su for useful remarks.
+The first author is grateful to a referee for pointing out a flaw in a previous version and for bringing to her attention several references.
+We also thank Klaus Hulek and Xiuping Su for useful remarks, and Maximilian R\"ossler for correcting an error.